Updated: 2026-08-16

 Luxoft (a DXC Company)

-London, UK · Founded 2000 · Acquired by DXC in 2019 · luxoft.com
+Tallinn, Estonia · Founded 2000 · Acquired by DXC in 2019 · luxoft.com

 Luxoft is the strongest pick on this page for capital markets, investment banking, and trading systems.
 The firm has decades of named tier-1 bank engagements, deep expertise in post-trade, risk, and low-latency systems, and a mature security and compliance posture.
 The stack leans Java- and Scala-heavy, with growing Python for analytics.
 Luxoft's price point and operating model fit large enterprises rather than venture-stage fintech.